akostrik/CPP_module_42/README.md

 * all struct/union/enum/class declarations act like they are implicitly typedef'ed
 * a structure can notbe anonymous
 * a union can be anonymous
+* the only difference between a class and a struct:
+  + a class: members and base classes are private by default
+  + a structure: members and base classes are public by default

 ### Structures, typedef
 ```